korzan-og/BwCTemplates/README.md

 ## Suggested Github Repository Template

 This repository includes the templates that will be used in the github repos for Build with Confluent.
-Please clone the repo and copy the related template into your own repository.
 This page also includes the basics a github repo should have.

+Please clone the repo and copy the related template and images folder into your own repository.

 **Must haves of Github repos**
 1. Github repositories should be under the partner's organization name to keep continuity, corporate credibility and long-term maintainability for the partners work.